sourcefuse/terraform-aws-arc-cache/README.md

 | <a name="output_subnet_ids"></a> [subnet\_ids](#output\_subnet\_ids) | The Subnet IDs of the ElastiCache Subnet Group |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Versioning
-This project uses a `.version` file at the root of the repo which the pipeline reads from and does a git tag.

-When you intend to commit to `main`, you will need to increment this version.
-Once the project is merged, the pipeline will kick off and tag the latest git commit.

 ## Development

 ### Prerequisites